enasequence/read_docs/submit/sequence/webin-cli-spreadsheet.rst

 Submission of targeted sequences may be done using `Webin-CLI <../general-guide/webin-cli.html>`_ as described in this page's parent page: `How to Submit Targeted Sequences <../sequence.html>`_.
-As described there, you may prepare your submissions in a spreadsheet format in accordance with a checklist, provided that an appropriate checklist exists.
+As mentioned there, you may prepare your submissions in a spreadsheet format in accordance with a checklist, provided that an appropriate checklist exists.
-Please browser the selection of available checklists to determine if this route is correct for you:
+Please browse the selection of available checklists to determine if this route is correct for you:

 - `List of Annotation Checklists <sequence/annotation-checklists.html>`_